Introduction

 Which proxy type is best?

 SOCKS5 offers the best compatibility.
-HTTP proxies work but may have limitations.
+HTTP proxies work but may have limitations with some protocols.

 Do I need proxies?

-• Web protocols: Always require proxies due to rate limiting
+• Web protocols (Hotmail): Always require proxies due to rate limiting

 Why are my proxies failing?